arctrong/md2html/readme.txt

 File [`generate_html.bat`](generate_html.bat) demonstrates different usage variations.
 It transmits its arguments directly to the `generate_html.py` module.
-For example, if `demo.bat -vf` is called then the module will forcefully regenerate the HTML files and will do it verbosely.
+For example, if `generate_html.bat -vf` is called then the module will forcefully regenerate the HTML files and will do it verbosely.

 ## Double-click script